LunaQu4kez/CS307_23F_Project_Part2/docs/Report.md

 \end{flalign}
 $$

-We want to choose the module number which has primitive root.
+We want to choose the modulo number which has primitive root.
 This will cause less collision because the modulo set is larger.
 Then we have a theorem about what kind of number can have primitive root.
 $$
 \begin{flalign}
 \bold{Theorem}\;\;